enavarro222/bblamp/README.md

 * Raspberry Pi
 * string of 25 12mm LedPixels WS2801 (SPI port)
+    Warning. you need led drive by WS2801 and **not** WS2811.
+    WS2801 strips have 4 wires and can easily be driven by a rPy, whereas WS2811 strips have 3 wires and can **not** be driven by a rPy.
 * light sensor (I2C)
 * DHT22
 * push button